leylaKapi/leylaKapi.github.io/source/_posts/2014-10-02-dipnote-add-page-number-with-javascript.markdown

 ### How can you show page number in js ?

-If you create middleman files or rails project and you want to add pagination in your pages with js.
+If you create middleman or rails project and you want to add pagination in your pages with js.
 You can make easily with below codes

 ```js